 How to Determine the Profit and Loss of the Business under the Single Entry System?

-The following formula or method are applied for determining the profit and loss of the business.
+The following formula or methods is applied for determining the profit and loss of the business.

 Profit or Loss = ((Closing Capital+ Drawings)-(Opening Capital+ Additional Capital))

 The difference is considered as profit when the total amount of closing capital and drawings is bigger than the total amount of opening and additional capital and as a loss when it is smaller.